maosuhan/flink-pb/readme.md

 Run a complete example: `org.apache.flink.pb.starter.Main`

 ## Connector params
-* pb.ignore-parse-errors: default is false.
-Deserialization task will continue running ignoring pb parse errors.
+* `pb.ignore-parse-errors`: default is false.
+Deserialization task will keep running if pb parse error occurs.

-* pb.ignore-default-values: default is false.
-In deserialization process, if user ignore the default value, the nullability of row field value only depends on if this pb field value is set explicitly by API regardless of whether it has a default value or not.
+* `pb.ignore-default-values`: default is false.
+In deserialization process, if user ignore the default value, the nullability of row field value only depends on if this pb field exists in protobuf stream.
 When this setting is false, the row field value is always a non-null value mixing default value.

     For example of proto2 syntax: